kism/RViGuide/README.md

 ```

-edit ~/.oh-my-zsh/themes/robbyrussell.zsh-theme and replace the unicode arrow with the word that is to be said before each zsh prompt, i like using sh or zsh
+edit ~/.oh-my-zsh/themes/robbyrussell.zsh-theme and replace the unicode arrow with the word that is to be said before each zsh prompt, i like using sh or zsh.

 ##### .zshrc